 Note that UV light barely breaks the surface, so the blood has to come to the surface to get this irradiation.
 What chemical is a proxy for this light frequency (UV-A) that does this?
 Nitric oxide is the answer.
 It is released from the skin and arterioles under UV-A light stimulus.
 This explains why we have a UV-A opsin in the cornea and skin. (neuropsin)

 Hemoglobin is a heme protein.
 Carbon monoxide a byproduct of the heme metabolism.
 Heme is capable of activating Rev-erb.
 Rev-erb is a key regulator of circadian cycles.
 Since heme is an endogenous ligand of rev-erb and heme degrades into bilirubin this implies UV light and blue light are tightly coupled to control the circadian turnover of RBC’s.
 What is the complementary color of blue?
 Yellow.
 Yellow is the color of jaundice in neonates.
 This is why full spectrum lights are better for neonatal jaundice than the blue lights used today in neonatal units.
 Blue light irradiation without any corresponding UV or IR-A light will stimulate melanogenesis by cells using the mechanisms mentioned above.
-Elevated levels of bilirubin cause jaundice in the skin and kernicterus in the brain of a new born infant born to mother with a circadian mismatch.
+Elevated levels of bilirubin cause jaundice in the skin and kernicterus in the brain of a newborn infant born to mother with a circadian mismatch.
 We use light to photo inactivate bilirubin so the brain is not damaged by jaundice.
 Modern treatment of neonatal jaundice is now limited to exposure to monochromatic blue light in nurseries.
 We know that blue light in the AM sun is stimulatory to the anterior pituitary hormones, and POMC and is also a major regulator of circadian rhythms.
 In fact, rev-erb is an executive-level player in this game.
-The primary mechanisms of blue light appear unrelated to most people in these two models (melanopsin activation vs. bilirubin photoisomerization step), but to the quantum clinician they are intertwined by how mitochondria work with light and blood pigments.
+The primary mechanisms of blue light appear unrelated to most people in these two models (melanopsin activation vs. bilirubin photoisomerization step), but to the quantum clinician, they are intertwined by how mitochondria work with light and blood pigments.
 Our red cell mass turnover is one of the key circadian light signals to the NAD+/NADH couple of cytochrome one that affects mitochondrial DNA biology and this is why the heme degradation pathway activates Rev-erb to couple to the circadian mechanism via NAD+.
 Is this why people with younger blood seem to stay more healthy in parabiosis studies?
 Yes it is.
 How?
 NAD+ is the key metabolite for circadian chromatin remodeling.
 NAD+/NADH absorb light at 334, 340, and 365 nm.
 The hydrogen in NADH is the key to this process.
 Its spin is of paramount importance.

 Look at the picture above again.
 Chlorophyll and hemoglobin are linked by evolutionary symbiosis and by solar light too.
 Both are stolen bacteria that cells used to create energy flux in cells using sunlight.
-Chlorophyll is optimized to blue green light and hemoglobin is optimized to UV/IR light.
+Chlorophyll is optimized to blue-green light and hemoglobin is optimized for UV/IR light.
 Chlorophyll helps plants move toward sunlight because of unique UV phototropic proteins in the leaves.
-Hemoglobin does the same thing because of nitric oxide and hemoglobin’s absorbtion spectra.
+Hemoglobin does the same thing because of nitric oxide and hemoglobin’s absorption spectra.

-Sun light is a stimulus that makes plants and blood vessels move toward its light too.
-In the skin our blood vessels move toward sunlight too because of nitric oxide (NO) release.
+Sunlight is a stimulus that makes plants and blood vessels move toward its light too.
+In the skin and eyes, our blood vessels move toward sunlight too because of nitric oxide (NO) release.
 Sunlight is unpolarized but when it hits our cells it becomes polarized by our hydrated proteins in cells and arterioles.
 This small change is what releases nitric oxide by electromagnetic forces.
 Sunlight shifts blood into the skin by changing polarization in tissues that allow for dermal pooling due to molecular resonance changes in endothelial NO synthetase and NO. More than 50% of your blood volume can change your skin surface when specific solar spectral density is present.
 60% can pass through your retina in the RPE!!!
-This can lower your blood pressure by altering renin function via the blood, while raising your sulfated vitamin D3, alpha MSH, while lowering your LDL cholesterol level and raising your HDL levels.
-Sunlight changes the anatomical structure of the molecules in skin cells by changing the optics of surface using polarization.
+This can lower your blood pressure by altering renin function via the blood while raising your sulfated vitamin D3, alpha MSH, while lowering your LDL cholesterol level and raising your HDL levels.
+Sunlight changes the anatomical structure of the molecules in skin cells by changing the optics surface using polarization.
 It becomes a sensory stimulus for the interoceptive system to induce biochemical substrates via ” a photosynthetic like mechanism”.
 We see this in plants and now we have proof it alters animal physiology because of measured changes in the mitochondria’s ATPase by using red light and water in animals.
 The Q-cycle frequency shift light to make red light to change cytochrome functions.
 This was the topic of my December 2016 webinar for members of my website.
 Don’t you think it is time to join?
 Take another look at that picture above.

-Life is designed to be as predictable as a pair of dice, and this is the very reason why plants and eukaryotes stole a bacteria and turned it into a chloroplast and a mitochondria.
-Both work with excitons to eliminate time as a critical factor in transutation of light into chemical matter.
+Life is designed to be as predictable as a pair of dice, and this is the very reason why plants and eukaryotes stole a bacteria and turned it into a chloroplast and mitochondria.
+Both work with excitons to eliminate time as a critical factor in transmutation of light into chemical matter.
 What does my Reality 1 and 2 blogs teach you about?
 Excitons.
 It allowed cells to make better predictions using solar light.
-Still think membership at my site is a waste of time?
+Do you still think membership at my site is a waste of time?